 The selection of dividend-paying stocks is based on the universe of companies based in the U.S. with a history of increasing dividends for 10 consecutive years (Dividend Achievers).
 That list is further sorted by the companies with the best downside risk (lowest) characteristics.
 Historically, the companies with lower downside risk scores have potential for long-term growth and have exhibited lower volatility and lower downside risk.
 The downside risk score utilizes a fundamental value approach, evaluating the security on certain factors (e.g., free cash-flow, revenue stability, profitability changes and trend, leverage, stock price volatility and correlation, and earning surprise persistency).
 These variables are used to evaluate downside risk on the securities, meaning the risk of the stock versus the potential return, with the objective to avoid downside risk.
 The portfolio is periodically rebalanced where companies with higher risk characteristics are exchanged for companies with lower risk characteristics.
 The quantitative nature of this screening process can lead to sector over-or-under weighting.
+While the Fund's exposure to sectors may change over time, as of December 31, 2024, the Fund had significant exposure to companies in the Industrials, Financials and Health Care Sectors, as classified by the Bloomberg Industry Classification Standard (BICS).

-S&P 500 Options Strategy
+$S\&P 500^{\underline{\$}}$ Options Strategy

 The Fund intends to maintain approximately 20% asset exposure to a credit spread options strategy, although market conditions may dictate additional exposure.
-The Fund seeks to achieve a credit spread on an S&P 500 ETF or Index by selling/writing an out-of-the-money (an out-of-the-money put option is one whose strike price is lower than the market price of the underlying reference asset of the option) short put option each month while simultaneously purchasing an out-of-the-money long put option below the short option position.
+The Fund seeks to achieve a credit spread on an S&P 500® ETF or the S&P 500® Index by selling/writing an out-of-the-money (an out-of-the-money put option is one whose strike price is lower than the market price of the underlying reference asset of the option) short put option each month while simultaneously purchasing an out-of-the-money long put option below the short option position.
 A credit spread is an options strategy that involves the purchase of one option and a sale of another option in the same class and with the same expiration but different strike prices.
 Such a strategy results in a net credit for entering the option position, and is profitable when the spreads narrow or expire.
 By buying a protective long put option, the Fund seeks to hedge any significant downside risk posed by the short put option.